As a trader, you’ve probably come across the terms “stop loss” and “stop limit” orders, hence your search for “stop loss vs stop limit”.

 A stop-limit order is simply the combination of a stop order and a limit order.
 Two prices are specified, the stop price and the limit price.

-It is used to specify the point where a trader wants to start buying or selling a currency pair.
-If the price does not reach the stop order, a trade will not be triggered.
+It is used to specify where a trader wants to start buying or selling a currency pair.
+A trade will not be triggered if the price does not reach the stop order.

 Let us take a quick example of what a stop order is:

-Once the price reaches my specified position, my trade position sets open, and my trade triggers.
+Once the price reaches my specified position, my trade position opens, and my trade triggers.